PrecisionAD/point-scoring/unit_tests/README.md

 While setting up the unit_test CMakeLists.txt, various things remain to be understood completely.
 Things that were faced during set up:

+- Remember that when compiling this directory we need to do the command where the CMakeLists.txt is: `cmake CMakeLists.txt`.

 - The package `thread` needed to be included because there was a problem when running `make` with the error `lpthread::thread` was not found.